joinpursuit/Pursuit-Core-Web/fundamentals/functions/README.md

 doMath(bigNum) // => 0.875
 ```

-Here we're calling the function twice and passing in two different values.
+Here we're calling the function twice and passing in a different value each time.
 The function prints out the result of the math equation.

 Let's break down this new syntax with another example:

 ![functions](./assets/function_composition.png)

 - The above syntax is called **function declaration**.
   The word `function` tells JS that we are **declaring** a function.
-Just like const lets JS know we are about to declare a variable.
+Just like `const` lets JS know we are about to declare a variable.

 - squareNumber is the **name** of the function.
 Not all functions need a name.
 Some functions are anonymous and don't have a name.
 But for now, we will be dealing with functions that do have a name.
 Ideally the name describes what the function does.

 - Inside the parentheses are **parameters** which are used to define a function.
 When we call a function we replace parameters with **arguments**.
 Arguments are the real values that are passed into a function.
 Often the words parameters, and arguments are used interchangeably.

-- The opening curly brace, { , indicates the start of the function.
-The closing curly brace, } , indicates the end of the function.
+- The opening curly brace, `{` indicates the start of the function.
+The closing curly brace, `}` indicates the end of the function.

-- Between the braces, is the code that makes up the function. **return** is the result (what we get back) after we've called the function.
+- Between the braces, is the code that makes up the function.
+This is called the `function body`. **return** is the result (what we get back) after we've called the function.
 If there is no **return** statement, the function will return `undefined`.
 Once something is **returned** from a function, the function has ended.
 This means, that even if there is code after the return statement, it will not be executed.

 ## Functions as Mini-Programs